-Drought
+Drought 🥕

-Drought is a recurrent feature of climate involving a deficiency of precipitation over an extended period, resulting in a water shortage for activities, communities, or aquatic ecosystems.
-In BC, combinations of insufficient snow accumulation, hot and dry weather, or a delay in rainfall may cause drought.
-(BC
+Drought is a recurrent feature of climate involving a deficiency of precipitation over an extended period, resulting in a water shortage for activities,

-- E. M., 2021) - Drought can lead to reduced water availability for household and business use.
+Drought can lead to reduced water availability for household and business use.
 Lower stream flows may cause warmer river temperatures, affecting fish and other aquatic life.
 Low stream flows can also affect the growth of agricultural crops and limit the water available for irrigation.
 Low flows and extended periods of low precipitation can also have impacts on groundwater levels.
-Aquifers particularly those at shallow depths may develop a lower water table due to drought in any given year and from previous drought seasons, as there may not be enough water to recharge the aquifer.
+Aquifers - particularly those at shallow depths - may develop a lower water table due to drought in any given year and from previous drought seasons, as there may not be enough water to recharge the aquifer.
 If natural water sources or adequate storage are not available in a community, it may also lead to insufficient supplies for firefighting.
 (Econics, May 2021)